Sergio Canales: Valencia

 On 4 August 2011, Valencia announced Canales would join the club on a two-year loan.
 After that time, they retained the option of purchasing the player whilst Real Madrid had the possibility of recalling him during that timeframe.

-Canales scored his first goal for his new side on 1 October, the game's only in a home fixture against Granada CF. Late into the month, he had to be stretchered off during a league home match against Athletic Bilbao and, the following day, he was diagnosed with a torn knee ligament, being sidelined for six months.
+Canales scored his first goal for his new side on 1 October, the game's only in a home fixture against Granada CF. Late into the month, he had to be stretchered off during a league home match against Athletic Bilbao and, the following day, he was diagnosed with a torn cruciate ligament, being sidelined for six months.

-On 26 April 2012, in only his fifth appearance since returning, against Atlético Madrid in the Europa League semifinals' second leg, Canales relapsed from his injury early into the second half of an eventual 0–1 home loss (5–2 aggregate defeat), going on to miss a further six months of action.
+On 26 April 2012, in only his fifth appearance since returning, against Atlético Madrid in the Europa League semi-finals' second leg, Canales relapsed from his injury early into the second half of an eventual 0–1 home loss (5–2 aggregate defeat), going on to miss a further six months of action.

 On 19 July 2012, Canales moved permanently to Valencia for €7.5 million and five years, alongside Madrid teammate Fernando Gago.
 The latter also reserved an option to buy back the player during the next two seasons.

 Real Sociedad

 Canales was deemed surplus to requirements after the arrival of new Valencia coach Juan Antonio Pizzi, in December 2013.
-In late January of the following year, he signed for four and a half years and €3.5 million with fellow league side Real Sociedad.
+In late January of the following year, he signed for four and a half years and €3.5 million with fellow top-division side Real Sociedad.

 Canales scored four goals from 36 appearances in his first full season, as the Txuriurdin finished in 12th position.
 On 30 December 2015, however, during the first half of a match at former club Real Madrid, he suffered another serious knee injury, now in the left leg.

 On 24 May 2018, Real Sociedad confirmed that Canales would be leaving the Anoeta Stadium on 30 June.